FindMySchool LogoFindMySchool

 For families, the question is how well the school supports different pathways, not just academic sixth form.
 A well-run Year 10 to Year 11 programme should include impartial guidance, structured encounters with providers, and well-timed support for college applications.
 It is also sensible to ask how the school supports pupils who are undecided in Year 10, and how it prevents “default decisions” based on peer choices rather than fit.

-Demand looks meaningful.
-In the latest available admissions figures for entry, there were 353 applications for 165 offers, which is about 2.14 applications per place, and the school is recorded as oversubscribed.
-In a system like this, prioritisation rules matter, and families should read Somerset’s secondary admissions guide alongside the school’s admissions arrangements.
+Admissions should be treated carefully because prioritisation rules matter.
+Families should read Somerset’s secondary admissions guide alongside the school’s admissions arrangements, then check how the published oversubscription criteria apply to their own circumstances.
 If you are close to the school and trying to understand likely competitiveness, use the FindMySchool Map Search to check distance precisely, then compare to any published local authority distance data where available.

 Open events are typically used as the first filter for fit.
 The school has previously run open day activity in the September to October window for the following year’s intake.
 Families should check the current events calendar for the latest details and booking arrangements.